joaooliveira-11/joaooliveira-11/README.md

 ### 👨🏻‍💻 About Me

 🎓 &nbsp; I'm a Master's Student of Software Engineering at @ FEUP.\
-📖 &nbsp; I'm on track to learn more about Software Engineering and Artificial Intelligence.\
+📖 &nbsp; I'm on track to learn more about Software Engineering, Artificial Intelligence and DevOps.\
 💡 &nbsp; Currently I'm working as a Full-Stack Developer @ B-Simple.

 <!--  <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/> -->